My work at Pinta Miami Art Fair

 As a part of the Queens Council On The Arts New Work Grant, 2020, I'm giving a talk about my work via zoom on February 27th, 2020 via Jackson Heights Art Talk.
 The talk is organized and moderated by artist Linda Ganjian.
 You can listen to a recording of this presentation here.

-curated by Erica B. Hess, curator at "I Like Your Work" podcast
+curated by Erica B. Hess, from "I Like Your Work" podcast

 Artist/Mother Podcast Juried Exhibition